sqlxpert/step-stay-stopped-aws-rds-aurora/README.md

 [Step Function standard mode price is 25&cent; per 10,000 transitions](https://aws.amazon.com/step-functions/pricing/#AWS_Step_Functions_Standard_Workflow_State_transitions_pricing)
 (arrows traversed, on the state machine diagram), regardless of time spent (the pricing basis for AWS Lambda).
-To put this in perspective, if we ignore negligible numbers of startup and shutdown transitions, a cycle of 3 to 5 state transitions repeats every 9 minutes from the time AWS starts a database until the database is stopped again.
+To put this in perspective, if we ignore negligible numbers of startup and shutdown transitions, a cycle of 4 (Aurora) or 5 (RDS) state transitions repeats every 9 minutes from the time AWS starts a database until the database is stopped again.

 Step Function logs tend to be noisier, as explained below, so volume-sensitive logging costs could be higher.